Syma Forum

 I have seen discussion about using "CorrosionX" on the ESC's, etc. of RC seaplanes.

 This discussion of the X1 and its capabilities is getting me intereted....
-That is not a good thing and
+That is not a good thing wink and cool

 Update on Winter Flying:Winter is hard to find calm air so I've been experimenting with different wind speeds.To date the most wind I've flown in has been 10mph.High speed on the X1 will let you fly but be careful.You can rise faster than a speeding bullet.You can get a slide going that looks like a rocket and you have about as much control.